-Soft Materials and Biomaterials – This cluster features eight symposia in this broad interdisciplinary cluster.
+Soft Materials and Biomaterials – This cluster features seven symposia in this broad interdisciplinary cluster.
 Key topics include materials for biological and medical application, progress in supermolecular nanotheranostics, next-generation materials with synthetic biology, translational materials in medicine-prosthetics, sensors and smart scaffolds, supermolecular biomaterials for regenerative medicine and drug delivery, nano and microgels, and bioinspired materials-from basic discovery to biomimicry.
 This cluster also has great synergy with bioelectronics covered in electronic clusters.

 Symposium X – Frontiers of Materials Research will feature presentations aimed at a broad audience and on topics at the forefront of research on materials science and engineering.